 If you are traveling with a stroller you can either fold it up and put it on the belt or wait for TSA to come by and inspect the stroller.
 We thought the latter would be easier than folding up our large double stroller, however, it took FOREVER at LGA for someone to slowly walk over to us and take a look at the stroller.
 We had already went through the scanner as did all our bags and car seats before they even started to look at the stroller.
 So, if you can, fold-up your stroller and just put it on the belt.
 It might take more work and juggling, but you'll be on your way quicker.

 I purchased two Jeep Car Seat Travel Bags to store our gate-checked car seats in, that way they wouldn't get ripped or dirty while being stowed underneath the plane.
 They can also be used for larger child safety seats later on in life too.
 Also, they have a long handle that allows you to swing them over your should so you can hold your baby easier while walking down the jet way.
 This was another obstacle.
 We made the mistake of waiting until they welcomed children under the age of 2 on board to zip up their car seats.
 We were then passing babies back and forth, struggling with the car seats and diaper bag.
 By the time we boarded they already called the next group of passengers and we were stuck in a line with two squirmy kids.
 I overheard one woman say "I think she's going to drop the orange one" meaning my son Logan.
 I didn't, but it wasn't easy and no one seemed inclined to help or move out of the way.
 So my advice would be to start this process as soon as you can.

-Tips for Traveling with Twin Toddlers:
+Tips for Flying with Twin Toddlers: